timkelty/shipit-captain/README.md

 ## Usage

 You can organize your config files any way you like.
-Below is my preference, as it still allows `shipit-cli` commands to work, as well as those intended for `shipit-captain`.
-The only requirement is you must separate your `shipit.config` exports.
+Below is my preference, as it still allows shipit-cli commands to work, as well as shipit-captain.
+The only requirment is you must separate your `shipit.config` exports.

 ### Example `shipitfile.js`
 ```js